 kubais - stock.adobe.com

 The air gap is a fundamental concept of storage and backup.
-Essentially, it means to have a physical or logical disconnect between production systems and the location of secondary data, including backups.

 Its role as a fundamental of backup has come into closer focus with the rise of ransomware as a key threat to organisations’ security.